Trooped/Defensive_Systems_Programming_Final_Project/README.md

  - BaseResponse class - contains the response attributes, with many inheriting classes.
 Responsible for organizing the responses after they're fetched and parsed.
  - ClientInfo struct - Contains a client name, public key, symmetric key and a boolean symmetric_key_requested field, for use with the ClientHandler Singleton class.
  - ClientHandler Singleton Class - Has ONE instance used throughout the program, and contains an unordered map of {client ID : ClientInfo struct}.
 It holds all of the relevant clients' data on memory in during runtime.
 It contains many functions to add client, get the singleton instance, set the attributes, get the number of clients, and fetch a specific client etc.
  - ServerConnectionManager class - contains ip, port, io_context and a socket shared_ptr.
 The constructor reads the server.info file and validates it, and grabs the ip and port.
 Then, there's a connectToServer() function which of course - creates a socket with the server and returns it.
+The connection is based on Boost/asio library for C++.
  - Wrapper classes for the cryptoPP library, provided by the course staff.
 ### 2. Client.hpp:
  - Contains many constants (inside ProtocolConstants namespace) and includes in the top of the file.